MyffinnMann/AdventofCode24/README.md

 # AdventofCode24
-Lousy code to Advent of Code 2024
+Code to Advent of Code 2024!